 To prevent from snow from getting in the mitt, there is a large cuff with an elastic cinch to keep the snow out.
 This cuff is meant to go over the jacket sleeve cuff as it’s fairly large and bulky.
 A big benefit in my opinion is that it’s super easy to pull the mitt cuff over the jacket cuff, which leads to less time fumbling with your mitts and more time having fun.

 To keep the mitts from getting too sloppy on your hands, there is a cinch strap located on the wrist to keep the mitt from sliding down on your hand.
 With the handy dandy pull tab, this strap is easy to use with mitts on or off.

 All in all, I found the Gordini Polar Mitts to be one of the best cold weather winter mittens on the market for the price.
-These mitts are listed on their website for $95, but I’ve also found them listed by Gordini on Amazon for $79.95 as shown in the picture.
+These mitts are listed on their website for $95, but I’ve also found them listed by Gordini on Amazon for cheaper.
 For more information, visit amazon.com/gordini.